letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 # Finite Difference Approximation and the Schrodinger Equation

-This repo demonstrates a simple algorithm using `numpy` functions and the Finite Difference approximation that can solve the Schrodinger equation in any dimensions under arbitrary potentials and boundary conditions using.
+This repo demonstrates a simple algorithm using `NumPy` functions and the Finite Difference approximation that can solve the Schrodinger equation in any dimension under arbitrary potentials and boundary conditions.

 ## In 1 dimension